Dpnia/SHOEBOX/pseudocode.md

 (5)	 Preference analysis (general)

 int count_using_time = absence_time
-int preference // 서버 변수로 사용할 예정
+int preference // server variable

 function check_preference(){
 	if count_using_time > 2 weeks {
-		count_using_time = count_using_time - 2 weeks // 1달동안 사용하면 선호도가 1증가
+		count_using_time = count_using_time - 2 weeks
+		// one week use : preference + 1
 		preference = preference + 1
 	}
 }